HenrykHaniewicz/PulseBlast/README.md

 Directories / files inside the text file need not be in any particular order.

+The jump flag, `-j`, is used to add a string to the end of each line of the output TOA file.
+These are most likely to be jumps (hence the name) but the string itself can be anything supplied by the user.

-TOAs will be saved in TEMPO2 format to the save file path and filename given however, currently, the telescope name *will* need to be changed by the user to the newly used TEMPO2 codes until I can figure out how to implement this.
-If no output file path is given, current working directory will be used.
+TOAs will be saved in TEMPO2 format to the output path and output filename given however, currently, the telescope name *will* need to be changed by the user to the newly used TEMPO2 codes until I can figure out how to implement this.
+If no output path is given, the current working directory will be used.
 If no filename is supplied, a default filename, `PSR_TOAs.toa`, will be used.

+The final two arguments denote the rejection and verbose flag respectively.
+The rejection flag plus its argument runs an RFI excision algorithm to the number of generations supplied by the user.
+If no number is supplied after the `-r` flag, an arbitrary default of 6 will be used.
+The verbose flag, `-v`, if set, will display more detailed information to the user about what is being loaded, how long tasks take, as well as many other features that might be useful for developers.

 ### **Templates**